cloudfoundry/diego-notes/proposals/measuring_performance.md

 - Datadog plots to see how long recovery takes
 - Converger logs to analyze how long the converger takes to handle this scenario.

+Leave those cells dead for the next experiment.

-## Experiment 4: Tolerating catastrophic etcd failure
+## Experiment 4: Tolerating catastrophic cell and etcd failure

-Shut down etcd and bring it back empty.
+Kill another N/10 cells (in various zone).
+At this point, the workload will exceed capacity.
+Anything running (except Humperdinks) should continue to run, and anything not running should continue to fail to be scheduled (unless it sneaks in after a Humperdink crashes).
+See that this is the case.

+Kill all the etcd nodes.
+Make sure they (and the N/5 dead cells) are down for a while, long enough for several convergence ticks.

+`bosh cck` to recover the missing Cells and etcd cluster.
 How long does it take for us to recover?
 How does the routing table handle this?